titzer/wizard-engine/doc/Instrumentation.md

 | `memory`   |                                            | Monitors memory operations, such as reads and writes.                                               |
 | `globals`  |                                            | Provides information on the usage of global variables.                                              |
 | `debug`    |                                            | Provides ability to step through bytecode and pause execution using breakpoints.                    |

-When no optional arguments are provided, most monitors display only summaries.

 ## Debugger